My Diagnosis Story:

 Hi everyone!
 Since making this website, a lot of things have changed, so I thought I would share with you what my life looks like now.

 I was diagnosed with Friedreich's Ataxia almost 7 years ago (which is absolutely crazy to think about).
 I am a full-time wheelchair user now.
 Most of the time, I use a motorized chair called the Whill CI because it helps with my fatigue level and increases my independence.
 I still have the ability to walk short distances with a lot of assistance.
 My heart has developed mild hypertrophic cardiomyopathy, but it is not something that my doctors are very concerned about.
 We just keep a close eye on it in case of any change.
-My speech and hearing are only mildly affected.
+My speech, hearing, and vision are only mildly affected.

 Now onto the exciting stuff that is not FA related!